HL7/US-Core/input/pagecontent/general-requirements.md

 - **SHOULD** declare conformance with the [US Core Server Capability Statement] by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server`

 - **SHALL** specify the full capability details from the US Core CapabilityStatement it claims to implement.
-    - Declare support for the US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element
+    - Declare support for the US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element.
-      - the US Core Profile's official or "canonical" URL is located on each US Core Profile page
+      - the US Core Profile's official or "canonical" URL is located on each US Core Profile page.
-    - Declare support for the US Core Profile's FHIR RESTful transactions
+    - Declare support for the US Core Profile's FHIR RESTful transactions.
       - The restful transactions for the US Core Profiles are documented in the "Quick Start" section on every profile page.

     Example CapabilityStatement snippet for a server conforming to the US Core Patient Profile:

-    {% include examplebutton_default.html example="conform-patient" b_title = "Click Here an example CapabilityStatement snippet for a server conforming to the US Core Patient Profile:" %}
+    {% include examplebutton_default.html example="conform-patient" b_title = "Click Here for an example CapabilityStatement snippet for a server conforming to the US Core Patient Profile:" %}

 ### Using Codes in US Core Profiles